Daniela Drtinová: Early life and education

 Daniela Drtinová was born in Olomouc on 1 July 1970.
 She has two siblings.
 In 1989, she went to Prague and studied at the Faculty of Law, Charles University, where she obtained the JUDr. title in 1993.
 In 1997, she completed her postgraduate studies in law and obtained the Ph.D. title.

 Career

 Her first employer was the Arteria news agency.
 In 1993, she started working for Czech Television, where they needed someone who could write about the laws that were rapidly emerging at that time (after the dissolution of Czechoslovakia), so she was a parliamentary correspondent from 1993 to 2001.
-After that, she moderates various programs, including Události, komentáře and Interview ČT24 on the ČT24 channel.
+After that, she moderated various programs, including Události, komentáře and Interview ČT24 on the ČT24 channel.
 In 2014, she left Czech Television and co-founded the online news television station DVTV.

-In 2020, Drtinová published the book Jako bych žila dva životy ("It's like I'm living two lives"), which was written as an interview by its author Milan Ohniska with Drtinová.
+In 2020, Drtinová published the book Jako bych žila dva životy ("It is like I am living two lives"), which was written as an interview by its author Milan Ohniska with Drtinová.